treefrogframework/treefrog-framework/docs/user-guide/en/test/index.md

  > mklink /D  db  ..\..\..\db
 ```

-Furthermore, take the path to the common library including the Blog model.
+Furthermore, take the path to the common library including the Blog model.<br>
-In the case of Linux, set the environment variable as follows.
+In the case of Linux, set the environment variable as follows:

 ```
  $ export  LD_LIBRARY_PATH=/path/to/blogapp/lib
 ```

-If you use Windows, add the setting to PATH variables.
+If you use Windows, add the setting to PATH variables like this:

 ```
  > set PATH=C:\path\to\blogapp\lib;%PATH%